adkhiker/Flex-Gallery/README.md

-# Flex-Gallery
+# Flex Panel Gallery

-An image gallery with flex panels and transitional text.
+Used CSS and JavaScript to create an image gallery with flex panels and transitional text.